Pulover/PuloversMacroCreator/Documentation/Main.md

 * *Comment*: Optional comment line to display in front of the command when the script is exported to AHK.
 * *Color*: Saves the color for the Color Mark set to the row (if any).

+**Note**: The content of each column may vary on certain type of commands.

 ### Quick Select

-This feature allows you to select similar rows based on any column from *Details* to *Comment*.
-Select any row (if more then one row is selected the first one will be used) and click on a column header to select similar rows based on the cell's text from that column.
+This feature allows you to select similar rows based on any column from *Action* to *Color*.
+Select any row (if more then one row is selected the first one will be used) and click on a **column header** to select similar rows based on the cell's text from that column.

+### Highlight Loops and Statements

-**Show Colors && Help Marks for Loops and Statements**: Click on the *Index* Column Header or use the *View menu* to turn this option On/Off.
-When activated rows inside Loops and text of rows inside Statements will be shown in colors, also braces and wildcards will be placed in front of command's index as representation to help visualize which rows are nested.
+Click on the **Index** Column Header or use the *View menu* to turn this option On/Off.
+When activated rows inside Loops and text of rows inside Statements will be shown in colors, also `>` and `\*` will be placed in front of command's index as representation to help visualize which rows are nested.
 Braces represent Loops and Wildcards represent If Statements, so for example *N* \*>\*> is equivalent to:
 > If
 > {
 > 	Loop